Try our Bestseller | Magical Kenya & Sensual Zanzibar

 Lamu Island: Where time stands still

 Lamu Island is a port city and an island located off the coast of Kenya.
 It is approximately 200 miles away from Mombasa.
-Lamu Town is one of the oldest and well-preserved settlements of the Swahili tradition in East Africa.
+Lamu Town is one of the oldest and most well-preserved settlements of the Swahili tradition in East Africa.
 The island has a history of continuous habitation for over 700 years and was once a significant trade centre.
 Lamu Island has had a significant religious and cultural influence on the entire region.
 It is a conservative and closely-knit society that has maintained its essential status as a centre for education in Islamic and Swahili cultures.
 This is exemplified by the annual Maulidi and cultural festivals that take place.

 Over the centuries, Lamu attracted Arab traders who settled on the island.
 These settlers left their mark on its architecture, culture, and cuisine.
 The fusion of Swahili and Arab influences is evident in Lamu’s unique blend of mosques, narrow alleyways, and traditional stone houses.